datacamp/authoring/docs/contract.md

   we can bring in someone else to do the updates and split the revenue between you and them according to the proportion of work done.

-- Liability is limited in both directions.
+- Liability is limited in both directions with an exception in the case of infringement of intellectual property rights.
+  We take IP rights seriously and we expect the same from course instructors we collaborate with.